 return jsonify(cache)

-I added basic auth because I didn’t want random people updating my currently playing status.
-The cache just holds the latest track info that gets returned to anyone who hits the GET endpoint.
+I added basic authentication because I didn’t want random people to be able to update my ‘Currently Playing’ status.
+The cache simply stores the latest track information returned to anyone who accesses the GET endpoint.

 Running It as a Service

-Getting this to run automatically on macOS boot was another small headache.
-I ended up using launchd with a plist file:
+Getting this to run automatically when booting macOS was another minor issue.
+In the end, I used launchd with a plist file.

 <?xml version="1.0" encoding="UTF-8"?>